Gay Tel Aviv for Beginners

 For those who are attending the parade for the first time, remember that it is SUPER hot!
 It’s also very crowded, but at the same time very joyful, fun and exciting.
 According to Wood, “You need to imagine the hottest place on earth – both temperature and people”.
 Bring sunscreen, water, a hat, comfortable shoes, and prepare to be drenched in water, confetti, and good vibes.
 Also, there are people selling cold water everywhere for about 5-10 shekels, so make sure to stay hydrated.

-Gay Tel Aviv Workout tips
+Gay Tel Aviv Workout Tips

 In Tel Aviv there are many outdoor gym spaces along the beach.
 These gyms are free to use and are a great place to get in a quick workout.
 Running along the beach is also one of the best ways to stay in shape, as demonstrated by the bronzed and chiseled bodies running along the shore.
+It’s also not a bad place to meet someone for an evening of fun.

 For beginners enjoying their first visit to Tel Aviv, Pride in Israel is an unforgettable experience unlike any other city in the world!